S2FGL: Spatial Spectral Federated Graph Learning: Conclusion

 \section{Conclusion}

-In this paper, we identify two critical challenges in subgraph-FL from the perspective of graph signal propagation: label signal disruption and spectral client drifts.
-To overcome these obstacles, we propose two key strategies: \oneabbv{} and \twoabbv{}. \oneabbv{} constructs a global repository of structurally representative nodes with rich label influence to deal with the LSD issue, while \twoabbv{} promotes a generic signal propagation paradigm, mitigating spectral client drift.
-By integrating these strategies, \ourabbv{} effectively addresses both the spatial and spectral challenges in FGL.
-Extensive experiments on various datasets validate that \ourabbv{} significantly boosts global generalizability.
+In this paper, we identify and empirically demonstrate two phenomena in subgraph-FL from both spatial and spectral perspectives of graph signal propagation: label signal disruption and spectral heterogeneity.
+These phenomena pose challenges of poor semantic knowledge and spectral client drift.
+To address these challenges, we propose two key strategies: \oneabbv{} and \twoabbv{}. \oneabbv{} selects structurally and semantically representative nodes and constructs a global repository accordingly.
+By injecting semantic information from the repository into local training, it alleviates the poor semantic knowledge caused by label signal disruption.
+In addition, \twoabbv{} aligns and feature projections in both the high- and low-frequency reconstructed graph spectra, thereby promoting a generic signal propagation paradigm and mitigating client drifts under spectral heterogeneity.
+By integrating these strategies, \ourabbv{} effectively tackles both spatial and spectral challenges in subgraph-FL.
+Extensive experiments on multiple datasets demonstrate that \ourabbv{} significantly enhances global generalizability.